Shopify/shopify-theme-inspector/README.md

 # Shopify Theme Inspector for Chrome

-A Chrome DevTools plugin that visualizes Shopify Liquid render profiling data so you can triage long-running code and reduce server response times.
+Profile and debug Liquid template on your Shopify store.

+Shopify themes are fast out of the box, but Liquid changes made afterwards can cause slowdowns.
+Shopify Theme Inspector for Chrome helps identify Liquid changes that are slowing your site down by providing a visualization of Liquid render profiling data, and giving you the means to triage the slowest parts of your Shopify theme.

 ![Elements](https://user-images.githubusercontent.com/4837696/70237825-018e5780-1736-11ea-9fda-3691e73abf28.png)